 Step 2: Add the softened butter, eggs, vanilla extract, and non-dairy milk to a small bowl and whisk to blend.

-HINT: For best results, do not use a standing mixer or electric hand mixer.
-They tend to overmix the cake batter, which will make your gluten free whoopie pies denser.
+HINT: Do not use a standing or electric hand mixer for best results.
+They tend to overmix the cake batter, making your gluten-free whoopie pies denser.

 Step 3: Pour the wet ingredients into the dry ingredients.
 Mix gently until the batter is just barely mixed.
 This will help ensure your whoopie pies will turn out really fluffy!